jdibarbo/counterpart/README.md

 Some light data cleaning was performed to remove some duplicate companies.

 # Metrics
-- *Accuracy*: overall correctness of predictions
+- *Accuracy*: overall correctness of predictions (how many instances were predicted correctly out of all instances)
-- *Recall*: evaluates the proportion of actual positive instances correctly identified by the model
+- *Recall*: evaluates the proportion of actual positive instances correctly identified by the model (out of all positive instances, how many did the model predict as positive?)
-- *Precision*: measures the proportion of correctly predicted positive instances
+- *Precision*: measures the proportion of correctly predicted positive instances (out of all instances predicted as positive, how many were actually positive?)

 # Conclusions
 The main metric we consider in both models is *recall*, as we're most interested in identifying all those that positive. <br>